iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.9.0/report.md

 > Download and checked in to the war memorial not too long after started receiving calls from marketing companies.
 App uses data collected to give to marketing companies and you have to check otherwise you can receive a fine.<br> :date: __2021-05-03 02:50:04__

-> Am doing this against my will i am being forced to download it if i want to do anything now<br> :date: __2021-04-24 13:21:03__

 > Could not download app<br> :date: __2021-04-24 04:44:17__

 > scam, stealing data do not install<br> :date: __2021-04-18 04:24:56__